xudaiyanzi/8_Use_python_mysql/README.md

-# 8-Climate analysis: Python and mysql
+# 8-Climate analysis: Python and sqlite